-Your health care provider will give you information on diet changes you may need to make and may recommend that you see a registered dietitian for help.
-Changes may include:
+Your health care provider will give you information on diet changes you might need to make and might recommend that you see a registered dietitian for help with aspects such as:

 - Cutting back on the amount of fat and cholesterol in your meals

-- Eating less salt (sodium), which is especially important if you also have high blood pressure.
+- Reducing salt (sodium) intake, which is especially important if you also have high blood pressure

-- Eating lean proteins such as fish, poultry, beans, and peas
+- Opting for lean proteins such as fish, poultry, beans, and peas

-- Eating less red meat and processed meats
+- Cutting back on red meat and processed meats

 - Using vegetable and nut oils in limited amounts

-- Limiting how many sweets and processed foods such as chips, cookies, and baked goods you eat
+- Limiting sweets and processed foods such as chips, cookies, and baked goods

 - Limiting alcohol